Suraj LabAmazon software engineer building backend systems and side projects.

 Software Is Shifting From Tools to Systems

-014 min read836 words
+013 min read552 words

 Old Model

-Most software was built around a simple contract.
+Most software was built for bounded requests.

 A system changes how it handles the next one.